WiseGuru/MaxwellCTI/src/site/notes/BHIS Antisyphon and Webinars/BlackHills SOC Core/BHIS SOCC Notes.md

 Anyway, lots here to unpack, but a lot of chaff to sort through, so we'll filter further, tack on `and port 80` to filter only traffic through port 80 for HTTP traffic (or any traffic going over HTTP).

+You can also string ports together using `or`, for example, `tcpdump -n -r magnitude_1hr.pcap host 192.168.99.52 and port 443 or 80`

 We were already seeing a bunch of HTTP packets, so to help get a clearer picture of what's going on, we can add `-A` to show the packet contents, and see what data is being transmitted.
 This is also a ton of data, so we can pipe the output to `less` to make it easier to scroll.

 In the first fill screen, we see that PowerShell is being sent from an external IP to our host private IP address, and it's encoded in [[Tool Deep-Dives/Base64\|Base64]].
 Bad-bad!

+You can also filter by protocol; in the lab, they append `ip6` to the command to show only IPv6 entries, but you could filter by `arp`, `stp`, but not `lldp` for some reason.

 </div></div>